SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/getting-started-siwx917-rcp.md

 ## Check Prerequisites

-To run Matter over Wi-Fi, check for the following prerequisites:
+To run this Matter over Wi-Fi example, check for the following prerequisites:

 ### Hardware Requirements